Higgs transverse momentum with a jet veto: a double-differential resummation

 In this letter we consider Higgs-boson production in gluon fusion, the dominant channel at the LHC, and we focus on the Higgs transverse-momentum ($\pt$) spectrum in the presence of a veto $\ptv$ bounding the transverse momentum $\ptj$ of the hardest accompanying jet.
 Veto constraints of such a kind are customarily enforced to enhance the Higgs signal with respect to its backgrounds, relevant examples being the selection of $H \to W^+W^-$ events from $t \bar t \to W^+W^- b \bar b$ production~\cite{Aaboud:2018jqu,Sirunyan:2018egh} or the categorisation in terms of different initial states~\cite{Aaboud:2018xdt}.

 Fixed-order perturbative predictions of the $\pt$ spectrum in gluon fusion are currently available at next-to-next-to-leading order (NNLO) in the strong coupling $\as$~\cite{Boughezal:2015dra,Boughezal:2015aha,Caola:2015wna,Chen:2016zka,Campbell:2019gmd} in the infinite top-mass limit, and heavy-quark mass effects are known up to next-to-leading order (NLO)~\cite{Lindert:2017pky,Lindert:2018iug,Jones:2018hbb,Caola:2018zye,Neumann:2018bsx}.
 Fixed-order perturbation theory is, however, insufficient to accurately describe the observable considered here.
 When exclusive cuts on radiation are applied, it is well known that the convergence of the perturbative expansion is spoiled by the presence of logarithms $\ell \in \{\ln(\mh/\pt),\,\ln(\mh/\ptv)\}$ that become large in the limit $\pt, \ptv \ll \mh$, where the Higgs mass $\mh$ represents the typical hard scale of the considered process.
 In this regime, such large logarithmic terms must be summed to all perturbative orders to obtain a reliable theoretical prediction.
 The resummation accuracy is commonly defined at the level of the logarithm of the cumulative cross section, where terms of order $\as^n \ell^{n+1}$ are referred to as leading logarithms (LL), $\as^n \ell^n$ as next-to-leading logarithms (NLL), $\as^n \ell^{n-1}$ as next-to-next-to-leading logarithms (NNLL), and so on.
 The resummation of the inclusive $\pt$ spectrum has been carried out up to high perturbative accuracy~\cite{Bozzi:2005wk,Becher:2012yn,Neill:2015roa,Monni:2016ktx} and is currently known to N$^3$LL order~\cite{Bizon:2017rah,Chen:2018pzu}.
 Such calculations have been combined with NNLO fixed order in refs.~\cite{Bizon:2017rah,Chen:2018pzu,Bizon:2018foh} to obtain an accurate prediction across the whole $\pt$ spectrum.
 Similarly, the resummation of the jet-vetoed cross section has been achieved in refs.~\cite{Banfi:2012yh,Becher:2012qa,Banfi:2012jm,Becher:2013xia,Stewart:2013faa,Banfi:2013eda,Michel:2018hui}, reaching NNLL accuracy matched to N$^3$LO~\cite{Banfi:2015pju}.
+Related resummations of the transverse momentum imbalance of the Higgs and the hardest jet have been also considered in refs.~\cite{Sun:2014lna,Sun:2016kkh,Chien:2019gyf}.